 My question has to do with Judges 11:30-39.
 Why would God allow Jephthah to sacrifice his daughter as a burnt sacrifice when child sacrifice was strictly forbidden by God?
-It was a stupid vow for Jephthah to make, and I guess I was hoping that because God must have known this would happen that He would just tell Jephthah of his stupidity instead of actually allowing it to happen.
+It was a stupid vow for Jephthah to make, and I guess I was hoping that because God must have known this would happened that He would just tell Jephthah of his stupidity instead of actually allowing it to happen.
 I have heard two responses to this.
 I have read that some think Jephthah ended up giving his daughter as a living sacrifice (but the Bible does not say this).
 I have also read that God allowed it to teach us not to make foolish deals with God because we are not to bargain with God.
 If God wants to bless us, He does not want there to be strings attached.
 It is to be a blessing not a bargain.
-I am very interested to hear your answer.
-I hope it will bring closure for me with this bothersome issue.
-Thank you!

 Jephthah made a vow to the Lord and said, “If You will indeed give the sons of Ammon into my hand, then it shall be that whatever comes out of the doors of my house to meet me when I return in peace from the sons of Ammon, it shall be the Lord’s, and I will offer it up as a burnt offering.”
 Judges 11:30-31 (NASB)

-And she said to her father, “Let this thing be done for me; let me alone two months, that I may go to the mountains and weep because of my virginity, I and my companions.”
-Then he said, “Go.”
-So he sent her away for two months; and she left with her companions, and wept on the mountains because of her virginity.
-Judges 11:37-38 (NASB)
+So she said to him, “My father, you have given your word to the LORD; do to me as you have said, since the LORD has avenged you of your enemies, the sons of Ammon.”
+She said to her father, “Let this thing be done for me; let me alone two months, that I may go to the mountains and weep because of my virginity, I and my companions.”
+Judges 11:36-37 (NASB)